codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 When you need a new configuration, first you create a new file at your desired location.
 The default file location (recommended for most cases) is **app/Config**.

+You can put configuration files in any folder you want by using a different namespace.

 The class should use the appropriate namespace, and it should extend ``CodeIgniter\Config\BaseConfig`` to ensure that it can receive environment-specific settings.

-You can put configuration files in any folder you want by using a different namespace.
-This allows you to put configuration files on the production server in a folder that is not web-accessible while keeping it under **/app** for easy access during development.

 Define the class and fill it with public properties that represent your settings: